LevyDecisionNeuroLab/levylab.RNA/README.md

 2. `library(devtools)`
 3. `devtools::install_github('YaleDecisionNeuro/levylab.RNA')`

+For extracting model-based features, you will also need to install [nlopt](http://ab-initio.mit.edu/wiki/index.php/NLopt).

 ## Expected input
 The analysis scripts in this repository expect a tidy CSV file with particular columns.
 Here's how you can get it from our current projects: